Michael Collins (astronaut): Assistant Secretary of State for Public Affairs

 NASA Administrator Thomas O. Paine told Collins that Secretary of State William P. Rogers was interested in appointing Collins to the position of Assistant Secretary of State for Public Affairs.
-After the crew returned to the U.S. in November, Collins sat down with Rogers and accepted the position on the urgings of President Nixon.
+After the crew returned to the U.S. in November, Collins sat down with Rogers and accepted the position on the urgings of President Richard Nixon.
 He was an unusual choice for the role, as he was neither a journalist nor a career diplomat.
-Nor, unlike some of his predecessors, did he act as the department spokesperson.
+Nor, unlike some of his predecessors, he did not act as the department's primary spokesperson.
 Instead, as the head of the State Department's Bureau of Public Affairs, his role was that of managing relations with the public at large.
 He had a staff of 115 and a budget of $2.5 million, but this was small compared with the 6,000 public affairs staff at the United States Department of Defense.

 Collins was appointed to the position on December 15, 1969, and began his work on January 6, 1970.
 He took over at a very difficult time.
 The Vietnam War was going badly, and the invasion of Cambodia and the Kent State shootings had triggered a wave of protests and unrest across the country.
 He had no illusions about his ability to change minds, but attempted to engage with the public all the same, playing on his Apollo 11 fame.
 He attributed part of the nation's problems to insularity.
 In a 1970 commencement speech at Saint Michael's College in Vermont, he told his audience that "Farmers speak to farmers, students to students, business leaders to other business leaders, but this intramural talk serves mainly to mirror one's beliefs, to reinforce existing prejudices, to lock out opposing views".

 Collins realized he was not enjoying the job, and secured President Nixon's permission to become the Director of the National Air and Space Museum.
 His departure was officially announced on February 22, 1971, and his term as Assistant Secretary of State for Public Affairs ended on April 11, 1971.
 The position remained vacant until Carol Laise succeeded him in October 1973.